codebloded/GSoC-Final-Report-/GSoC'2022_Final_Report.md

 Features Implemented :
 - **Create** : Teachers can create assignment in the dashboard.
-- **Edit** : A teacher can only edit assignments made my themselves.
+- **Edit** : A teacher can only edit assignments made by themselves.
-- **Delete** : A teacher can only delete assignments made my themselves.
+- **Delete** : A teacher can only delete assignments made by themselves.
 - **Launch Assignment** : When the teacher launches an assignment, that assignment will go to all the students who are associated with that assignment.
 - **Submit Assignment** : This feature is used through the Sugarizer client app, which allows a student to submit their assignments.
 - **Return Assignment** : When the teacher returns an assignment for one student, that student can resubmit that assignment.